hubplanner/API/Sections/project.md

 A successful create will return a `201` Ok response status from the server.

-Note: Budgets rate is not supported to change through the API and will be possible to change in V2
+Note: Budget rate is not supported to change / create through the API.
+Planned support in V2, Spring 2016

 ## Update a Project
 Update an existing project.